nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 follow another female.

-In this study, we compared the same-sex tandem running behavior in two *Coptotermes* termites: *Coptotermes formosanus* and *Coptotermes gestroi*.
-These two species share the same chemical for sex pairing pheromones \[14\] and can form heterosexual tandem runs \[15,16\].
+In this study, we compared the same-sex tandem running behavior in two *Coptotermes* termites: *Coptotermes formosanus* Shiraki and *Coptotermes gestroi* Wasmann.
+These two species share the same chemical for sex pairing pheromones \[14\] and can form heterosexual tandem runs
+\[15,16\].
 However, the quantity of pheromones is different between these two species, where *C. formosanus* has 10 times more pheromones than *C. gestroi* \[14\].
 Therefore, we predict that male-male tandem is more frequent in *C. gestroi* than *C. formosanus*, while female-female tandem is more frequent in *C. formosanus* than *C. gestroi*.

 **Methods**